From Handcrafted to Deep Features for Pedestrian Detection: A Survey

-Different from the aforementioned approaches, several other pedestrian detection works treat CNNs as a deep classifier to classify the candidate proposals.
+Several other pedestrian detection works treat CNNs as a deep classifier to classify the candidate proposals.
 Hosang \textit{et al.} \cite{Hosang_convnet_CVPR_2015} provided a deep analysis on the effectiveness of CNNs for pedestrian detection.
-Based on their analysis and careful design of the network architecture along with a training strategy, the simple CNNs were shown to achieve promising results for pedestrian detection.
-Tian \textit{et al.} \cite{Tian_DeepParts_ICCV_2015} developed an extensive part pool to train the multiple part detectors and then trained a linear SVM to combine the scores of part detectors.
-Their results suggest that using 6 part detectors can achieve a detection performance that is comparable with using 45 part detectors.
-Ribeiro \textit{et al.} \cite{Ribeiro_IPDCL_PR_2017} trained multiple deep convolutional networks with different inputs (\textit{e.g.,} the original image and segmentation image) to refine the results of ACF detector \cite{Dollar_ACF_PAMI_2014}.
+Based on their careful design, the simple CNNs were shown to achieve promising results for pedestrian detection.
+Tian \textit{et al.} \cite{Tian_DeepParts_ICCV_2015} trained the multiple part detectors and then trained a linear SVM to combine the scores of part detectors.
+Ribeiro \textit{et al.} \cite{Ribeiro_IPDCL_PR_2017} trained multiple deep networks with different inputs (\textit{e.g.,} color and segmentation images) to refine the results of ACF detector \cite{Dollar_ACF_PAMI_2014}.
 Ouyang \textit{et al.} \cite{Ouyang_JointDeep_ICCV_2013,Ouyang_UDN_PAMI_2018} built a unifying deep learning model to join different tasks (\textit{i.e.,} feature extraction, deformation handling, occlusion handling, and classification).
-Luo \textit{et al.} \cite{Luo_SDN_CVPR_2014} proposed to automatically learn the hierarchical features, salience maps, and mixture representations of different body parts by a Switchable Restricted Boltzmann Machine (SRBM).
-Jung \textit{et al.} \cite{Jung_DNGN_PRL_2017} developed an approach where a guiding network helps the CNN learn the convolutional layers for pedestrian features by focusing on the pedestrian regions.
-Ouyang \textit{et al.} \cite{Ouyang_DeepID_PAMI_2017} designed a def-pooling layer to learn deformation properties of object parts.
+Luo \textit{et al.} \cite{Luo_SDN_CVPR_2014} proposed to automatically learn hierarchical features, salience maps, and mixture representations of different body parts by a Switchable Restricted Boltzmann Machine.
+Jung \textit{et al.} \cite{Jung_DNGN_PRL_2017} developed a guiding network to assist the training of pedestrian detector.